Antialiases/win3.1css/README.md

 # win3.1css
-literally just a streamlined version of web3point1 with npm support
+literally just a streamlined version of web3point1